 Various types of actions may be considered nursing home abuse.
 Generally, nursing home abuse falls into one of these main categories:

-Physical abuse happens when a resident is mishandled or treated without proper care.
+This can happen when a resident is mishandled or treated without proper care.
 For example, a resident may be dropped when transferring him from the bed to a wheelchair.
 If the action was performed in a negligent manner, it might be considered abusive.

-Mental abuse occurs in nursing homes more often than you may think.
+Occurs in nursing homes more often than you may think.
 Mental abuse might consist of a worker yelling at a patient or belittling a resident.
 For instance, a worker might shout at an elderly person for wetting the bed.
 These types of things occur more frequently with untrained workers and with those who are overworked.

-Sexual abuse is a serious concern.
+This is a serious concern.
 Sexual abuse might occur by a care worker or by another resident or visitor.
 The nursing home has the responsibility to ensure that every resident is safe from harm, including harm from visitors or other patients.

-Financial abuse might happen when money is stolen from a patient either through their bank account or from their wallet or purse.
+This might happen when money is stolen from a patient either through their bank account or from their wallet or purse.
 An elderly patient could also experience theft.
 Their belongings might be stolen by a worker, visitor or resident.

-Nursing home neglect is the most common form of elder abuse.
+Is the most common form of elder abuse.
 It consists of a number of actions or inactions.
 Neglect happens most often at nursing facilities due to lack of trained personnel.
 Workers might not provide proper care or may ignore the needs of patients.
 They may also fail to recognize important signs that indicate the need for immediate medical care.

 It can be difficult to see when neglect has occurred, especially because it is almost always hidden from others.
 A Pickens County elder care abuse lawyer knows exactly what to look for when dealing with serious care complaints and will work to find out what is occurring with your elderly parent while under the care of the facility.